 Birds and Conifers

 Coniferous trees are critical for many northern birds because their seed crops are essential food sources.
 If seed crops are poor, many of these birds become irruptive or nomadic and shift their ranges during winter in search of more abundant foods, shifts that can be dangerous if the birds do not locate suitable resources.
 Birds that rely on conifers often have specialized adaptations to feed on the seeds, such as extra thick bills to crack seeds or hooked bills that can pry into cones.
 They are also generally adept climbers or agile to cling to or dangle from cones as they feed, ensuring they can reach every seed.
 Birds adapted to feed on coniferous trees include the pine grosbeak, evening grosbeak, pine siskin, and different crossbill species, such as the red crossbill.

 Unfortunately, coniferous trees are just as valuable economically as they are for bird habitats, and many large coniferous forests are harvested for lumber.
 As habitat is lost or becomes fractured, birds that rely on coniferous trees struggle to survive.
 This is particularly true for species that require very specialized types of conifers, such as the endangered Kirtland's warbler that relies on jack pine habitat.
 Birds that require larger, undisturbed tracts of habitat, such as northern raptors, also suffer when these habitats are disrupted.

-A common misconception and misnomer with coniferous trees is assuming that all evergreens are coniferous, and that only conifers are evergreen trees.
+A common misconception and misnomer with coniferous trees are assuming that all evergreens are coniferous and that only conifers are evergreen trees.
 In fact, evergreen plants that keep their foliage year-round are not always conifers.
 Palm trees, hollies, palmettos, magnolias, and rhododendrons are all examples of non-coniferous evergreens.
 Like conifers, however, these evergreen trees are essential for birds and provide critical habitat.
-Tropical evergreen rainforests and jungles are the southern counterpart to northern boreal forests filled with conifers.
+Tropical evergreen rainforests and jungles are the southern counterparts to northern boreal forests filled with conifers.

 In the Yard